cgnorthcutt/hypopt/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-* `Classification minimal working example <https://github.com/cgnorthcutt/hyperopt/blob/master/examples/classification_minimal_working_example.ipynb>`_
+* `Classification minimal working example <https://github.com/cgnorthcutt/hypopt/blob/master/examples/classification_minimal_working_example.ipynb>`_
-* `Regression minimal working example <https://github.com/cgnorthcutt/hyperopt/blob/master/examples/regression_minimal_working_example.ipynb>`_
+* `Regression minimal working example <https://github.com/cgnorthcutt/hypopt/blob/master/examples/regression_minimal_working_example.ipynb>`_

 Other Examples including a working example with MNIST
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* `Simple tutorial of the ``hyperopt`` package. <https://github.com/cgnorthcutt/hyperopt/blob/master/examples/simple_tutorial.ipynb>`_
+* `A simple tutorial of the hypopt package. <https://github.com/cgnorthcutt/hypopt/blob/master/examples/simple_tutorial.ipynb>`_
-* `A working example with MNIST. <https://github.com/cgnorthcutt/hyperopt/blob/master/examples/mnist_example.ipynb>`_
+* `A working example with MNIST. <https://github.com/cgnorthcutt/hypopt/blob/master/examples/mnist_example.ipynb>`_

-Use ``hyperopt`` with any model (PyTorch, Tensorflow, caffe2, scikit-learn, etc.)
+Use ``hypopt`` with any model (PyTorch, Tensorflow, caffe2, scikit-learn, etc.)
 -------------------------------------------------------------------------------------

-All of the features of the ``hyperopt`` package work with **any model**.
+All of the features of the ``hypopt`` package work with **any model**.
 Yes, any model.
-Feel free to use PyTorch, Tensorflow, caffe2, scikit-learn, mxnet, etc. If you use a scikit-learn model, all ``hyperopt`` methods will work out-of-the-box.
+Feel free to use PyTorch, Tensorflow, caffe2, scikit-learn, mxnet, etc. If you use a scikit-learn model, all ``hypopt`` methods will work out-of-the-box.
 It's also easy to use your favorite model from a non-scikit-learn package, just wrap your model into a Python class that inherets the ``sklearn.base.BaseEstimator``.
 Here's an example for a generic classifier:

 .. code-block:: python